-Writing content for a website can seem daunting — there are professional writers for stuff like that, right?
+Writing content for your WordPress website can seem daunting — there are professional writers for stuff like that, right?
 But, with a little help, you too can create unique content for your website.

 In the post below, published by Andrea Rowland at GoDaddy, you will learn the secret all successful websites have in common: they all tell a story. ~ Kenneth Greenberg :: WordPress Webmaster

 SO, WHAT’S YOUR STORY?